puzzle/kubernetes-techlab/labs/04_deploy_dockerimage.md

 This process can last for some time depending on your internet connection and if the image is already available locally.

-**Tip**: If you want to create your own Docker images and use them with Kubernetes, you definitely should have a look at [these best practices](https://docs.openshift.com/container-platform/latest/creating_images/guidelines.html) and apply them.
+**Tip**: If you want to create your own container images and use them with Kubernetes, you definitely should have a look at [these best practices](https://docs.openshift.com/container-platform/latest/creating_images/guidelines.html) and apply them.
 The Image Creation Guide may be from OpenShift, however it also applies to Kubernetes and other container platforms.